marsstrange/MemoryGenerator/readme.md

 ## d) Sound generation (SuperCollider)
 `audio_playback/SC_mood_reactive.scd` (with `calm_synthdefs.scd`) is a fully synthesis based sound engine.
 Each of the five soundscapes has its traits, chosen by painting style and continuously shaped by valence and arousal.
 A palm-driven voice tracks the hand, gesture accents and everything crossfades smoothly as paintings and moods change.

-# 5) Students: the members of the group with a sentence that explains for each person what was their main contribution to the project

-Onur Arıkan — ...

-Thomas Guffroy  — ...

-Margarita Makurina — ...

-Umut Özer — ...